 Nine samples were barren of palynomorphs (Fig. 3c).
-For the remaining 42 samples, dinocyst concentrations range from ~ 35 to 15000 cysts per gram, and pollen and 3764
+For the remaining 42 samples, dinocyst concentrations range from \sim 35 to 15 000 cysts per gram, and pollen and spores concentrations range from 10> to 5000 grains per gram, with highest concentrations in the organic-rich black shales (Fig. 3c).